depscloud/deps.cloud/content/en/docs/contributing/git.md

 $ git push -u <myuser> gh-11
 ```

-Fron here, all `git push` operations will default to using your fork.
+From here, all `git push` operations will default to using your fork.
 After a branch has been pushed, you can use [pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to have your code reviewed by the team.